vai0/alarmclock/README.md

 <br>

 #### Known Issues:
 - Audio will not autoplay when the alarm is triggered on mobile.
 No workaround.
 Reason is autoplay and preload are disabled on mobile browsers.
 [Link](http://stackoverflow.com/questions/26066062/autoplay-html5-audio-player-on-mobile-browsers).
+Wish I'd known this before I started the project :(

 __[Demo](https://justinchi.me/alarmclock)__